dangazineu/tako/docs/designs/exec-workflow-engine.md

 - [ ] Long-running container status is displayed correctly
 - [ ] Orphaned containers are detected and cleaned up automatically
 - [ ] Status information is clear and actionable for users

-## Open Questions

-This section captures design questions and concerns that merit further consideration during implementation or future enhancements.

-### Multi-Artifact Dependency Resolution

-**Question**: How should the system handle complex dependency scenarios with partial updates?

-**Current limitation**: The design assumes all upstream artifacts update together, but real scenarios may involve partial updates, conditional dependencies, or version compatibility constraints.

-**Scenarios to consider**:
-1. **Version Compatibility**: What if downstream repo depends on specific version ranges rather than "latest"?
-2. **Partial Updates**: What if only some artifacts in a multi-artifact dependency update in a given run?
-3. **Conditional Dependencies**: Should the system support dependencies that only trigger under certain conditions?

-### Workflow Execution Rollback and Compensation

-**Question**: Should the system provide built-in rollback capabilities beyond compensation patterns?

-**Current approach**: The design mentions compensation patterns as a user responsibility, but complex multi-repo workflows might benefit from automated rollback support.

-**Enhancement considerations**:
-1. **Automatic Rollback**: Built-in steps that can reverse previous operations (e.g., `tako/rollback-pr@v1`).
-2. **Rollback Policies**: Workflow-level configuration for automatic rollback triggers.
-3. **Checkpoint System**: Allow workflows to define rollback checkpoints for partial recovery.

-### Performance and Scalability Limits

-**Question**: What are the practical limits of the dependency graph and execution model?

-**Current status**: The design warns about performance issues beyond 50 repositories but doesn't define hard architectural limits.

-**Areas needing clarification**:
-1. **Memory Usage**: How does template caching and state management scale with very large workflows?
-2. **Network I/O**: What's the impact of fetching many `tako.yml` files across slow networks?
-3. **Disk Usage**: How does workspace isolation scale with dozens of concurrent long-running workflows?
-4. **State File Growth**: What happens when workflow state becomes very large due to extensive output capture?

-### Built-in Step Extension Mechanism

-**Question**: While custom steps aren't planned for initial release, how should the built-in step system be designed for future extensibility?

-**Current limitation**: The design focuses on bundled built-in steps but doesn't address how organizations might want to create domain-specific steps.

-**Future considerations**:
-1. **Step Plugin Interface**: Define the contract for future custom steps.
-2. **Step Distribution**: Consider how custom steps might be versioned and distributed.
-3. **Security Model**: How would custom steps integrate with the security sandbox?

-### Error Recovery and Debugging Experience

-**Question**: How can the system provide better debugging experience for complex multi-repo failures?

-**Current tools**: The design provides `--debug`, `tako state inspect`, and good error messages, but complex scenarios may need more.

-**Enhancement ideas**:
-1. **Execution Visualization**: Web UI or terminal visualization of dependency graph execution.
-2. **Failure Analysis**: Built-in analysis of common failure patterns with suggested fixes.
-3. **Workflow Replay**: Ability to replay failed workflows with different inputs or modified steps.
-4. **Step-by-Step Debugging**: More granular debugging that allows inspection of template variables and container state.

-### Template Security and Sandboxing

-**Question**: Are there additional security concerns with the template engine beyond CEL expression sandboxing?

-**Current coverage**: The design addresses CEL security but templates also process user-controlled data and file contents.

-**Security considerations**:
-1. **Template Injection**: How does the system prevent malicious template injection through artifact outputs or user inputs?
-2. **File System Access**: Should templates be restricted from reading sensitive files during resolution?
-3. **Information Disclosure**: How does the system prevent templates from accidentally exposing sensitive data in logs?

-### State Management and Corruption Recovery

-**Question**: How should the system handle state file corruption or inconsistency beyond simple detection?

-**Current approach**: State files use checksums for corruption detection but don't provide recovery mechanisms.

-**Recovery enhancements**:
-1. **State Backups**: Automatic backup of state files before each update.
-2. **Partial Recovery**: Ability to recover workflow execution from partial state.
-3. **State Validation**: Deep validation of state consistency beyond checksums.
-4. **Manual State Repair**: Tools for administrators to manually repair corrupted state files.